Contents

 • The number of purchase requests declined and the total amount associated with it.
 This gives you an idea about the money you are not spending anymore.

-Benefits Of An Automated Purchasing Process
+Benefits Of An Automated Purchase System

 Benefits of an Automated Purchasing System